-Two weeks prior to exams, the school posts the exam schedule on the website and through email.
+Two weeks prior to exams, the school posts the exam schedule on the website and through e-mail.
 Weather, etc. will not interfere with the order of exams.
 Buses will pick up at the normal time.
 Buses will leave promptly at dismissal.
 There will be no late buses.

 There will be no homeroom period during the exam period.
 Students will report directly to the examination room on exam days.
+8th graders will have half days but will not take exams.